 Are you considering using Distrokid to get your music out on apps like Spotify, Apple Music, and Amazon?
 Many indie artists get lured into this company because of the attractive low price point.

-I think Distrokid is actually very much worth it, and only have a few gripes with it that I will mention below after highlighting some of its best qualities.
+In my opinion, the platform is actually very much worth it, and I only have a few gripes with it that I will mention below after highlighting some of its best qualities.

 DistroKid members pay an annual fee to release an unlimited number of singles and albums.
 There are three membership plans:

 Distrokid Musician Plus - $35.99